keithvassallomt/parsec-aws-automation/README.md

 10. Now click **Configure details**.
 Give your rule a name, and click **Create rule**.

+11. At this point, shutdown your gaming rig, then from the EC2 console choose **Actions > Terminate**.
+This will terminate the instance and the Lamda function should kick in, which will create the initial snapshot of the machine.
+You can monitor it from the **Snapshots** section of the EC2 console.
+Note that this initial snapshot will take a while to complete, but following this snapshots shouldn't take that long - it depends on how many changes you've made to the machine whilst using it.

 ## Creating the Start Script

 This section is also optional.
 Here we create a script that will automatically launch a gaming instance using spot pricing for us, without having to login to the AWS Console.